 Serie A: 2

-UEFA Cup: 1
+UEFA Cup Winners' Cup: 1

-Paul Gascoigne, Pierluigi Casiraghi, Matías Almeyda, Juan Sebastián Verón, Claudio López, Christian Vieri, Hernan Crespo, Giuseppe Favalli
+Paul Gascoigne, Pierluigi Casiraghi, Matías Almeyda, Juan Sebastián Verón, Claudio López, Christian Vieri, Hernán Crespo, Giuseppe Favalli

-Most played games: Giuseppe Favalli (401)
+Most games played: Giuseppe Favalli (401)

 Top goalscorer: Silvio Piola (149)

 The club remained on the margins until the arrival of Sergio Cragnotti in 1992.
-The new owner turned a new leaf and started investing into famous players like Juan Sebastian Veron, Christian Vieri and Hernan Crespo, whose $52 million signing broke the world transfer record.
+The new owner turned a new leaf and started investing into famous players like Juan Sebastian Veron, Christian Vieri and Hernán Crespo, whose $52 million signing broke the world transfer record.

-This shopping spree led to a streak of respectable finishes in Serie A, and the club finally managed to win its second Scudetto in 2000.
+This shopping spree of Cragnotti led to a streak of respectable finishes in Serie A, and the club finally managed to win its second Scudetto in 2000.
 The turn of the century proved to be a very successful period for the Biancocelesti, as they also won three Coppa Italia trophies (1998, 2000, 2004) and the final Cup Winners' Cup in 1999.